shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 	- Works very well with hardly any effect on the speed.
 	- **Currently v-vel is kept 0, as it is still considering only unidirectional waves**.
 	- OpenMP implemented wherever possible.
-	- **Error reporting:** The matrix err is to check if that point has successfully got velocities from bsnq.
+	- **Error reporting:** The array err is to check if that point has successfully got velocities from bsnq.
 		- err = 0 : No error
 		- err = 1 : Location is not inside any bsnq element.
 			- uOut, vOut, wOut, pOut will be returned = 0